Share Your Voice; keep the conversation going.

 York University Psychology Clinic (YUPC) is a state-of-the art community mental health and training centre associated with the Department of Psychology in the Faculty of Health.
 The clinic provides a range of leading edge, effective mental health services to keep people of all ages living healthy, productive lives.

-Employee Assistance Program (EAP) is a confidential, short term, counselling service for employees with personal problems that affect their work.
+Employee & Family Assistance Program (EFAP) is a confidential, short term, counselling service for employees with personal problems that affect their work.
 These problems, however, do not have to be caused by workplace issues.
-The EAP is designed to help people understand or overcome their personal problems; a wide range of services are offered and they often refer to other professionals or agencies who can offer more or extended care in particular areas.
-You can get more information on the EAP by visiting yu link.
+The EFAP is designed to help people understand or overcome their personal problems; a wide range of services are offered and they often refer to other professionals or agencies who can offer more or extended care in particular areas.
+You can get more information on the EFAP by visiting yu link.